ZAMATSU-liberation/kisuke-bot/README.md

 a discord bot for small fun and moderation

-it can perform basic commands and utilities for now such as moderation some fun commands utilites such as display avatar , banner or set afk
+it can perform basic commands and utilities for now such as moderation some fun commands, utilites such as display avatar , banner or set afk

 will add more features in upcoming time